wcm-io-caravan/caravan-rhyme/README.md

 A simpler way is to implement the callback-style [HttpClientSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HttpClientSupport.java) interface, and then call `HalResourceLoader#withCustomHttpClient()` to adapt it.
 In both cases, you should extend  the [AbstractHalResourceLoaderTest](src/test/java/io/wcm/caravan/ryhme/testing/client/AbstractHalResourceLoaderTest.java)
 (from test test-jar) to test your implementation against a Wiremock server.
-This test suite ensures that all expectations regarding response and error handling are met.
+These unit tests ensures that all expectations regarding response and error handling are met.

 ## Rendering HAL resources in your web service